 As a climate scientist, I study the physics, dynamics, and impacts of the Earth’s changing climate system.
 I’m especially interested in how global warming is affecting the character and causes of regional climate extremes—including the atmospheric phenomena responsible for droughts and floods.
 My research embraces “climate complexity” by accounting for the nuanced spatial and temporal characteristics of our planet’s response to increasing greenhouse gas concentrations.
 I also work to understand linkages between different elements of the integrated Earth system, and how changing conditions in the global tropics and polar regions may be affecting climate across the American West.

 Science Communication and Outreach

 I author the Weather West blog, which provides real-time perspectives on California and western North American weather, climate, and regional change.
-I also engage extensively with journalists and other partners to facilitate scientifically informed yet broadly accessible media coverage surrounding climate change and other scientific topics.
-In addition to serving as a climate and weather science liaison to print, radio, television, and web media outlets, I also review existing news articles for climate-related accuracy as part of the Climate Feedback team.
+I also engage extensively with journalists and other partners to facilitate scientifically informed yet broadly accessible media coverage surrounding climate change.
+In addition to serving as a climate and weather science liaison to print, radio, television, and web media outlets, I also review existing news articles for scientific accuracy as part of the Climate Feedback team.